 We are always looking for new foster carers to cover unexpected arrivals.
 You do not need to be available all the time as we understand you have a life too.
-You can be available regularly, occasionally or be on our 'Last resort - No room at the inn' list!
+You can be available regularly, occasionally or be on our 'Last resort: No room at the inn' list!
 It all

 When a cat is reported as 'Found' we hope that it is microchipped as this speeds up the reuniting process greatly.
 Initially, members of the public will be asked to check with their immediate neighbours to see if anyone recognises the cat.
 If not, depending on the cat's location (and availability of a volunteer) we would want the cat scanned for a microchip.
 If the finder can take it to a local vet (they perhaps have a cat of their own and have a cat basket) then that would be ideal.
-If that is not possible, then a volunteer will attend to scan the cat (prepared with a cat transport basket).
-When there is a microchip, we check the database registers, and if the details are up-to-date, we can call the owners immediately to report that we have their cat.
+If that is not possible, then a volunteer will try to attend to scan the cat (prepared with a cat transport basket).
+When there is a microchip, we check the databases, and if the details are up-to-date, we can call the owners immediately to report that we have their cat.
 Hopefuly the owners can come to collect their cat, or if close-by, we can reunite them.
 This is a very rewarding part of the role, as many times cats have been missing for long periods of time or jumped in a vehicle and travelled miles from home.
-Given the growth of home shopping deliveries, this has increased the incidents of this happening (the lovely smells coming from the back of the vans that our furry friends can't resist exploring!).
+Given the growth of home shopping deliveries, this has increased the incidence of this happening (the lovely smells coming from the back of the vans that our furry friends can't resist exploring!).
 The microchip is their 'life-saver' and we actively encourage all pet owners to microchip their pets.